nathancarter/weblurch/doc-src/plan.md

 ## Implementing auto-bubbling infrastructure

- * Install an event handler, called `scanForSuggestions`, in the [main app](../app/main-app-groups-solo.litcoffee), that gets run whenever the cursor position or document content changes.
-For now, make it a stub that dumps console spam just for testing.
- * Implement `scanForSuggestions` with some temporary, testing content.
-   Have it look for a reason name from among a small list of reasons, and/or have it look for mathematical expressions as sequences of numbers and a few simple math symbols (+, -, *, /, ., ^, parens).
-When it detects either of these, have it set the `suggestions` member of the expression type to an array of `ProtoGroup` instances, 1 or more.
-If it detects none, have it remove that member
- * Install a `visibleGroups` handler that just returns the `suggestions` member of the expression type (or an empty array if the member does not exist).
  * Have the `tagMenuItems` function in the expression type notice `ProtoGroup` instances, and give them one menu item:  An action for promoting the suggestion to a real group.
 For now, it can just dump